telerik/kendo-react/docs/knowledge-base/chat-maxlength-char-count.md

 To set a `maxLength` render a custom [`Input`]({% slug overview_textbox %}) component and set the value for the [`maxLength`]({% slug api_inputs_input %}#toc-maxLength) prop to the preferred value.
 To see the character count as the user types, display the [`value`]({% slug api_inputs_input %}#toc-value) variable in the custom component markup.
 For more information on how to customize the Chat component refer to the [`customization`]({% slug custom-rendering_chat %})

 {% meta id:index height:900 %}
+{% embed_file conversational-ui/chat-maxlength-char-count/app.tsx preview %}
-{% embed_file conversational-ui/chat-maxlength-char-count/main.tsx preview %}
+{% embed_file conversational-ui/chat-maxlength-char-count/main.tsx %}
 {% endmeta %}